mikejac/node-red-contrib-google-smarthome/README.md

   in the [setup instructions](docs/setup_instructions.md#enable-local-fulfillment-optional).
 After updating app.js, you might have to restart your smart speaker.
 - Sometimes it takes several hours for the local fulfillment connection to be established.
+- If you experimented with local fulfillment and used "force local", remember to say "Hey Google, force defaullt" to re-enable the automatic fallback to cloud fulfillment.

 ---